joyceeexinyiwang/SCSThesis/ProgressLog.md

 Future questions:
 - Does the Twitter community have the power to influence whether people think of an article as good or bad?
 Does a negative comment increase its retweeting numbers?
 (The self-correcting power of the community)
 - Who reads People's Daily on Twitter?
 (I can use the strategies developed in this work and see if People's Daily shows peculiar patterns that are at odds with new media in the 'free' world.)

-## APPROACH 2

-News orgs, citizens, influential individuals, non-influential individuals:
-- **What's their reach if they "spread information"?**
-- **What's their reach if they "spread opinion"?**
-- **What's their reach if they "express opinion"?**

-- classify the type of information: "spread information" (link sharing, non-sentiment retweets, etc.) v.s. "spread opinion" (opinion, sharing opinion links, sharing opinion tweets, etc.) v.s. "express opinion" (reply, opinion tweets, etc.)
-  - sentiment analysis
-  - how to perform sentiment analysis over content of links?
-- classify reach: number of retweets and likes and snowballing, the type of people that these content reach
-  - build my own meta-network?
-  - correctly identify journalists and citizen-journalists
-- choose an agent, analyze informational influence for three types of informational spread
-- look at other agents

-#### To-do:

-build custom networks and analyze reports

-- read related works and organize
-  - what we know already about the relationship graph:
-    - journalists and news curators...
-    - ...
-  - information influence and responsibility
-- finish reading reports and come up with a few observations
-- agent data and annotation

----

-### Friday 11/30/2018

-Meeting with Matt:
-- go over research approach
-- netmapper/sentiment analysis
-- detect bot
-- poster presentation (data collection, related works, framework, observations, future plan)
-- how to build custom networks

-### Thursday 11/29/2018
-Meeting with David Danks
-- (my project started from a place where I am interested in helping people take better responsibility over the weight and influence of their words)
-- information influence of agents in the context of news consumption
-- responsibility: can we allow agents to self-monitor their role in the network?
-  - what is the accountability of an agent...
-    - as a reader, filter their own sources and spread the words forward
-    - understand their role as a channel?
-    - ...how to if they cannot exactly predict where their words go?
-    - what they do is: understand their own proximities--sources/audiences
-    - provide a new lens to look at informational influence?

-Readings
-- "News sharing in social media: The effect of gratifications and prior experience": the uses and gratifications (U&G) and social cognitive theories (SCT), how influences of information seeking, socializing, entertainment, status seeking and prior social media sharing experience on news sharing intention
-- "Posting, commenting, and tagging: Effects of sharing news stories on Facebook": asking the network’s opinions and targeting specific friends led to greater involvement in the news content; discussion through comments led to a greater sense of influence and greater involvement for those sharing the news story
-- "Share, Like, Recommend" (Hermida, 2012): based on an online survey of 1600 Canadians
-  - Two-fifths of social networking users said they receive news from people they follow on services like Facebook, while a fifth get news from news organizations and individual journalists they follow.
-  - a significant number of social media users value their personal network as a way to filter the news, rather than solely relying on the professional judgment of a news organization or journalist.
-  - a message from a news organization or journalist was sent on average 15.5 times (An et al., 2011)
-  - **useful stats table: use of social media for news and information on a typical day (%)**
-  - Canadians were twice as likely to prefer news links and recommendations from friends and family than from journalists or news organizations on both Facebook and on Twitter.
-While, as has been cited, 43 per cent said they received their news from friends and family on social networks like Facebook, only 20 per cent cited the account of a news organization or a journalist as a source.
-  - On Twitter, only 10 per cent of social media users said they followed a journalist or news outlet, compared to 18 per cent from personal connections.
-- "Ideological Segregation and the Effects of Social Media on News Consumption" (Flaxman, 2013): examining web browsing histories for 50,000 U.S.-located users who regularly read online news
-  - these polarizing articles from social media and web search constitute only 2% of news consumption.
-Consequently, while recent technological changes do increase ideological segregation, the magnitude of the effect is limited.
-  - classify news v.s. opinion pieces based on words in url using machine learning
-- "Reuters Institute Digital News Report 2017":
-  - "incidental exposure to news" – situations where people end up consuming something while intending to do something else.
-  - For users of both social media and news aggregators, more people agree that they often see news from sources they wouldn’t normally use (36% and 35%) than disagree (27%).
-As a possible consequence of this, but also because these services have the potential to incidentally expose users to different topics as well as different news sources, more agree (40% and 37%) that they often see news stories that do not interest them than disagree (27%).
-  - **A significant number of people across all 36 markets say that they curate their social feeds based on the news content they want to see**.
-Over a third (36%) have added a user for news, and around one in five have blocked someone because of news they posted.
-A similar number have also fine-tuned their feeds in order to see more or less news from a particular account.
-  - So far we have seen that only a minority of users share and comment on news in most countries.
-To understand why most people tend to abstain from sharing and commenting on news, we asked them to identify possible reasons why.
-When looking at overall findings, we find that the two most cited reasons are (a) lack of interest in commenting on news and sharing news (37%) and (b) a preference for face-to-face discussions (37%).

-### Wednesday 11/28/2018

-(See graph on journal entry of 11/28/2018)

 ---